echoreader/bytehuman.blog/posts/data-governance-strategy-example.md

 *   **Business Owner:** Sales Operations Steward.
 We documented this definition, along with its related **metadata** (where it's stored, how it's calculated), in a central glossary everyone could access.

+> Also check out [General Data Protection Regulation (GDPR) Checklist](https://bytehuman.blog/general-data-protection-regulation-checklist/) — an article that covers a similar topic and complements this one.

 ### Phase 3: Implementation & Measurement (Ongoing)

 **5. Implement Data Quality Checks**